Reason2Decide: Rationale-Driven Multi-Task Learning: Methodology

 Our method addresses the problem of combined prediction and rationale generation, where given an input $x$ (clinical note or biomedical question), a model must predict a discrete label $y \in \mathcal{Y}$ and generate a free-text rationale $r$ which justifies the prediction.

+We employ a single encoder-decoder architecture $f_\theta$ (T5 variants) without modifications to its core components including the number of attention heads, hidden layer dimensions, relative positional encodings, and activation functions which are identical to the original specification.
+T5's text-to-text formulation is ideal for our rationale-driven paradigm, as it naturally supports autoregressive decoding for both discrete label prediction (e.g., ``Yes", ``No", or ``Go to ED Now.") and free-form rationale generation from task-specific prompts.
+This allows seamless multi-tasking with explanations under a single objective, unlike encoder-only models like BERT \cite{devlin2019bertpretrainingdeepbidirectional}, which require separate classification heads and lack native support for conditional explanation generation.

-To do so, we employ a single encoder-decoder architecture $f_\theta$ (T5 variants) that handles both tasks.
-For example, the model first predicts the label as \texttt{predict:}$x$ $\mapsto$ $\hat{y}$, then employs the label to condition the rationale as: \texttt{given label:}$y^{*}$ \texttt{or} $\hat{y}$\texttt{, explain:}$x$ $\mapsto$ $\hat{r}$, where $y^{*}$ is the gold label, $\hat{y}$ is the model's predicted label, and $\hat{r}$ is the generated rationale.
+Our training configuration is designed to handle both tasks: predict a discrete label and generate a free-text rationale.
+The model first predicts the label as \texttt{predict:}$x$ $\mapsto$ $\hat{y}$, then employs the label to condition the rationale as: \texttt{given label:}$y^{*}$ \texttt{or} $\hat{y}$\texttt{, explain:}$x$ $\mapsto$ $\hat{r}$, where $y^{*}$ is the gold label, $\hat{y}$ is the model's predicted label, and $\hat{r}$ is the generated rationale.